jay-abre/AI-training/fastapi-facebook-webhook/README.md

     ```sh
     uvicorn app.main:app --reload
     ```

-    The application will be available at `http://127.0.0.1:8000`.

 ## Endpoints

 - `GET /messaging-webhook`: Verifies the webhook.
 - `POST /messaging-webhook`: Receives and processes incoming webhook data.

-## License

-This project is licensed under the MIT License.